B.A. ORMS

 Unit Cap/Semester Cap

-Students who entered Berkeley as a freshman must apply for admission by the end of their fifth semester (does not include summers or withdrawn semesters) or prior to the accumulation of 80 units (does not include units earned in high school, but does include units in-progress at the time of application); whichever comes second.
-For most students, this is the fifth semester.
+Students who entered Berkeley as a freshman proir to Fall 2023 must apply for admission by the end of their fifth semester (does not include summers or withdrawn semesters) or prior to the accumulation of 80 units (does not include units earned in high school, but does include units in-progress at the time of application); whichever comes second.

 Transfer students must apply for admission by the end of their first semester.
 Summer session prior to the academic year does not count as the first semester.